sandersn/manual/Widening-and-Narrowing-in-Typescript.md

 constraint is `Node`, so when the compiler checks `node.parent`, it gets the apparent type of `T`, which is `Node`.
 Then it sees that `Node` has a `parent` property.

-# Appendix: Implementation

-TODO: This is not done yet.

-## Widening

-`getWidenedType` is called from X Y Z locations

-## Literal Widening

-The core pieces of literal widening are `getBaseTypeOfLiteralType`, `getWidenedLiteralType` and `getRegularTypeOfLiteralType`.
-These three functions are fairly simple:

-`getBaseTypeOfLiteralType` converts string literal types to `string`, number literal types to `number`, boolean literal types to `boolean`, and literal enum members (which are usable as types) to the base enum type.
-It also recurs through unions. `getWidenedLiteralType` is the same code, except that it only widens if the type is marked with `TypeFlags.FreshLiteral`.

-`getRegularTypeOfLiteralType` gets the 'regular' version of a literal type, which is one that will not widen to its primitive base type in `getWidenedLiteralType`.

-* 'fresh' types are the ones that widen upon assignment to mutability)
-* `getFreshTypeOfLiteralType` is called on numeric and string literals (plus unary prefix, but whatever)
-* `getRegularTypeOfLiteralType` is called on type nodes, case clauses
-* It's also called internally wherever we need type identity, which is a lot of places.
-This choice is somewhat arbitrary, except that `getRegularTypeOfLiteralType` is already called more places, so might as well keep fresh-type calls few.
-* `getRegularTypeOfExpression` delegates to it.
-But it's only called for type-identity purposes too.
-* `isRelatedTo` manually grabs the regularType of a fresh literal type
-* `getWidenedLiteralType` is the one widening fresh literal types, and is called from...
-  - JSX for ad-hoc reasons
-  - type inference for complex reasons
-  - `getContextuallyTypedParameterType`, during IIFE typings, because it's writable I guess?
-  - `getReturnTypeFromBody`, when there is a contextual return type and the return type is a unit type
-  - initializers that aren't const/readonly or a type assertion
-* This is contrast to `getBaseTypeOfLiteralType`, which *always* widens and is called from:
-  - doLiteralTypesHaveSameBaseType (`literalTypesWithSameBaseType`)
-  - type inference, I think to find better inferences
-  - `addEvolvingArrayElementType`, because it's by definition mutable
-  - during flow analysis of compound assignments (like *= and +=)
-  - and evolving assignments
-  - in checkIdentifier, if the identifier is being assigned to
-  - and in checkProperyAccessExpression
-  - in checkAssertionWorker, maybe because the source is going to be cast to something else anyway?
-  - checking >= and the other relational operators, as well as &&, so allowed comparisons aren't *too* strict
-  - checking case clauses, for similar reasons

-## Narrowing

-## Instanceof narrowing

-## Apparent Type

-`getApparentType` provides the apparent type of a type.
-Besides the obvious mapping from `number` to `Number`, `string` to `String`, etc, it also gets the base constraint of a type.
-For type parameters, this is straightforward: if you write `T extends { x: number }`, then the base constraint is `{ x: number }`.
-For unions and intersections, the base constraint is the union/intersection of base constraints of their types.
-This makes sure that the apparent type of `T & { y: string }` is `{ x: number } & { y: string }`.